222-461/desmosString-Generator/README.md

-# aCBA- Desmos String Art Generator
+# aCBA- an Automated Coordinate-based Art String Art Generator for Desmos:
-Generator for coordinate-based string art in desmos
+Generator uses arrays of coordinates for art.

 Procedure for using the program:
 - Use halfmonty's string art generator program found here to generate steps: https://halfmonty.github.io/StringArtGenerator/